 Turkey, most likely, would retaliate and might even decide to expand its defence cooperation with Russia, deepening the crisis with allies.
 In-fighting of this proportion will only serve to paralyse NATO decision-making, which is based on the principle of unanimity, further alienating Turkey from other NATO members.
 Unfortunately, such a scenario seems all too plausible and it not only represents a grave threat to the long-term national interests of Turkey but also has serious consequences for the rest of NATO.

 Canada can play a crucial role here.
 As I mentioned above, there seems to be a misguided belief in Ankara about how much NATO allies are alarmed about Turkish plans.
-Canada does not have the same baggage like the US or EU-member allies when it comes to relations with Turkey.
-It could act as a conduit for the rest of Allies and try to convince Ankara that it is about to make a very big and costly mistake.
+Canada does not have the same baggage the US or EU-member allies have when it comes to relations with Turkey.
+It could act as a conduit for the other Allies and try to convince Ankara that it is about to make a very big and costly mistake.
 As things stand now, I am not optimistic that such a mission would succeed.
 However, it is worth a try, as the alternative will be one of the biggest crises within the Alliance since the withdrawal of France from NATO's military structure in 1966.

 Balkan Devlen, Ph.D., is Associate Professor and Marie Sklodowska Curie Fellow in the Department of Political Science at the University of Copenhagen, Denmark.
 You can follow him on Twitter at @BalkanDevlen.